portworx/lcfs/lcfs/README.md

 files involved in those operations in the appropriate mode.
 For reading shared data, no lock on any inode is needed.

+Unlike some other graphdrivers, atomic rename is supported.
 Certain operations like hardlink, rename etc. are not supported across layers of the file system (if attempted manually).